klaidliadon/umbrella-content/en/travel/preparation/beginner/s_medical.md

 *	Obtain first aid kits and training if necessary.

-> "Basic health and hygiene precautions greatly reduce the chances of illness."
-ECHO, Generic Security Guide for Humanitarian Organisations
+> *"Basic health and hygiene precautions greatly reduce the chances of illness."
+ECHO, Generic Security Guide for Humanitarian Organisations*

-# Plan for medical emergencies
+# Plan for emergencies

 *   Inform your team of medical conditions, emergency contacts, and treatment needed in an emergency.